MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/index.md

 ## -description

 This header is used by the [Bootstrapper API](../_bootstrap/index.md) for the Windows App SDK framework package.
-For more information about this API, see [Use the Windows App SDK runtime for non-MSIX-packaged apps](/windows/apps/windows-app-sdk/use-windows-app-sdk-run-time).
+For more information about this API, see [Use the Windows App SDK runtime for apps packaged with external location or unpackaged](/windows/apps/windows-app-sdk/use-windows-app-sdk-run-time).